SeleniumHQ/www.seleniumhq.org/src/main/rst/03_selenium_ide.rst

 webpage (in the browser) is used in the currently selected Selenium command.
 This is useful when building a locator for a command's first parameter (see the section on :ref:`locators <locators-section>` in the Selenium Commands chapter).
-It can be used with any command that must identify a UI element on a webpage, i.e. *click*, *clickAndWait*, *type*, and certain *assert* and *verify* commands, among others.
+It can be used with any command that identifies a UI element on a webpage, i.e. *click*, *clickAndWait*, *type*, and certain *assert* and *verify* commands, among others.

 From Table view, select any command that has a locator parameter.
 Click the Find button.
-Now look on the webpage displayed in the Firefox browser.
-There should be a bright green rectangle enclosing the element specified by the locator parameter.
+Now look on the webpage: There should be a bright green rectangle enclosing the element specified by the locator parameter.

 Page Source for Debugging
 +++++++++++++++++++++++++
 Often, when debugging a test case, you simply must look at the page source (the HTML for the webpage you're trying to test) to determine a problem.
 Firefox makes this easy.
-Simply, right-click the webpage and select Page Source.
+Simply right-click the webpage and select 'View->Page Source.
 The HTML opens in a separate window.
 Use its Search feature (Edit=>Find) to search for a keyword to find the HTML for the UI element you're trying to test.